-Mr. Thompson has served in many elected roles in Canada's labour movement.
-Since 2018 he has served as the President of the Union of Taxation Employees Toronto North, representing workers at the Canada Revenue Agency.
-He previously served as 2nd A/Regional Executive Vice President, Vice President of the Greater Toronto Area Council, and Chair of the Toronto Racially Visible Committee at the Public Service Alliance of Canada.
+Nicholas's journey is marked by a series of pivotal roles within Canada's labor movement.
+Since 2018, he has held the position of President at the Union of Taxation Employees Toronto North, where he tirelessly advocates for the rights of workers at the Canada Revenue Agency.
+Prior to this, his leadership extended to roles such as 2nd A/Regional Executive Vice President, Vice President of the Greater Toronto Area Council, and Chair of the Toronto Racially Visible Committee at the Public Service Alliance of Canada.

 A trailblazing moment in 2020 saw Nicholas galvanizing federal public service workers to instigate a groundbreaking $2.5 billion class action lawsuit against systemic discrimination within the federal public service.
 Demonstrating exceptional vision and dedication, he further assumed the mantle of Executive Director for the Black Class Action Secretariat in 2022, propelling a non-profit organization at the forefront of the battle against systemic racism and discrimination.

 Nicholas's advocacy has yielded legislative and policy shifts, that have begun to remove barriers that hinder marginalized workers from equitable employment opportunities.
 His contributions have garnered esteemed recognition, with prestigious awards such as the Bob Marley Humanitarian Award and the Bromley Lloyd Armstrong Human Rights Award, commending his relentless pursuit of equity, inclusion, and human rights.